Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Experiments

 \section{Experiments}

-\looseness=-1 This section studies how \gls{name} can discover highly rewarding policies while exploring an outcome space learned on the fly.
+\looseness=-1 This section studies how \gls{name} can discover highly rewarding policies while exploring a behaviour representation space learned online.
 All of this with minimal previous information about the environment and the task at hand. \gls{name} will be compared against various baselines.
 Moreover, multiple ablation studies will be performed to study which aspects of the method are the most important ones.
+In Sec. \ref{sec:stax_exploration} we will evaluate the exploration performance of the algorithms, while the exploitation performance will be studied in Sec. \ref{sec:stax_exploitation}.
+An example of the final distribution of the behavior representation learned by the discovered policies is given in Sec. \ref{sec:archive_distr}.
+Ablation studies on the factors contributing to the exploration performance and the importance of the \gls{ae} training regime are done respectively in Sec. \ref{sec:stax_ablation} and Sec. \ref{sec:ae_training}.
+Finally, in Sec. \ref{sec:learned_bs} we evaluate the quality of the learned \gls{bs}.

 In order to perform this analysis, \gls{name} is evaluated on 3 sparse rewards environments, shown in Fig. \ref{fig:envs}. \looseness=-1 \textbf{Curling}: it consists of a 2 \gls{dof} arm pushing a ball over a table \citep{paolo2021sparse}.
-The arm is controller by a 3 layers \gls{nn} with each layer of size 5.
-The input of the controller is a 6-dimensional array containing the $(x,y)$ ball pose and the two joints angles and velocities.
+The arm is controlled by a 3 layers \gls{nn} with each layer of size 5.
+The input of the controller is a 6-dimensional array containing the $(x,y)$ ball pose and the joints angles and velocities.
 The controller outputs a 2-dimensional array containing the speeds of the two joints at the next time-step.
 Each policy is run in the environment for 500 timesteps.
 The reward is given only if the ball is in one of the two rewarding areas and is higher the closer it is to the center of the area.
-The ground truth behavior descriptor used by methods that do not learn the \gls{bs} representation is the final $(x,y)$ position of the ball.
+The ground truth behavior descriptor used by methods that do not learn the representation is the final $(x,y)$ position of the ball.
 The environment, together with the $64 \times 64$ RGB image the \gls{ae} sees during the algorithm execution, is shown in Fig. \ref{fig:envs}.